15 Of The Greatest And Most Famous Italian Piano Players

 5. Maurizio Pollini

-Maurizio Pollini is well-known for his musical sophistication and integrity.
+Our next pianist, Maurizio Pollini, is well-known for his musical sophistication and integrity.
 Early in his career, he was inspired by left-wing politics and used his music as statement pieces in the Italian political climate.

 He is most famous for his performances of compositions by Beethoven, Chopin, and Debussy.
 In these performances, Pollini is celebrated for his ability to accurately express the composer.

-He has received many awards throughout his career, but one of the most noteworthy being the Grammy Award in 2007 for Best Instrumental Soloist Performance.
+He has received many awards throughout his career, but the most noteworthy are the Grammy Awards he received in 1980 and 2007 for Best Instrumental Soloist Performance.

 6. Romano Mussolini

-Romano Mussolini, the youngest child of notorious dictator Benito Mussolini, achieved musical fame outside of his father’s shadow.
+The youngest child of notorious dictator Benito Mussolini, Romano Mussolini, achieved musical fame outside of his father’s shadow.
+Born in 1927, his passion for music was evident from a young age.

+He had a privileged upbringing, during which he studied music and even played classical pieces with his father on the violin.
 Early in his career, he often played under an alias to avoid any association with his surname.
-He denounced his father’s anti-Semitic policies but did speak fondly of him as a father in his memoir.
+While he denounced his father’s anti-Semitic policies, he did speak fondly of him as a father in his memoir.

-Mussolini was an Italian jazz pianist but also had success as a filmmaker and painter.
-His melancholic playing style gained him widespread success in the world of pianists.
+Romano Mussolini was not only an accomplished Italian jazz pianist but also found success as a filmmaker and painter.
+His unique, melancholic playing style won him widespread acclaim in the world of music.

 7. Maria Tipo